My mother was the most caring person I ever knew and my father was the most remarkable.

 died in a plane crash a year later and in 1949, the Communist forces took over China.

-Above: Telegram in 1946 from Don on his Navy ship in the Pacific Ocean telling Anne he was coming home.
+Above: Telegram from Don in 1946 on his Navy ship in the Pacific telling Anne that he was coming home.

 My dad's experience in China had a profound impact on him.
 For a kid who had grown up in a small logging town in Washington,